 There can few arguments when we state that York Racecourse is one of the must-visit racecourses in the UK.
 In fact, they’ve even been voted best racecourse by punters, media and the general public.

-The site is open through the Spring and summer months, and hosts a number of high quality racing fixtures.
-One of their main meetings comes in the form of the Dante festival which takes place in the month of May.
+The venue is open through the spring and summer months, and hosts a number of high quality racing fixtures.
+One of their main meetings comes in the form of the Dante Festival which takes place in the month of May.

 The Festival is widely regarded as the start of racing at York Racecourse and often gets huge crowds that flood through the doors after their winter hiatus from the course.
 The meeting is spread over three days and takes place on a Wednesday, Thursday and Friday.